DTACat/Discord-Profiles-Plus/README.md

+# idk, its broken or something. fix will come when im bothered to fix it

 # This is currently being developed, please be patient.

 ## As of The 1st of May 2024 this is free to anyone without Nitro of any kind.